markbetters/ozp-backend/README.md

 ### Model Access and Caching
 `model_access.py` files should be used to encapsulate more complex database queries and business logic (as opposed to placing it in Views and Serializers).
-These methods are easier to use in sample data generators, and allows the complexity of Django Rest Framework to stay largely separate from the core application logic
+These methods are easier to use in sample data generators, easier to test, and allows the complexity of Django Rest Framework to stay largely separate from the core application logic

-This is also the layer to implement object/query caching, such as:
+Memcache is not currently used, but this is also the layer to implement object/query caching, such as:
 ```
 data = cache.get('stuff')
 if data is None: